timothy7walker/NBA-s-Top-Scorers/readme.txt

-The NBA top scorers project analyzes NBA data from years 1950 - 2017 using csv data files from www.kaggle.com.
+The NBA top scorers project analyzes NBA data from years 1950 - 2017 using a csv data (Seasons_stats.csv) file from www.kaggle.com.
 Data web link location: https://www.kaggle.com/datasets/drgilermo/nba-players-stats There are 3 data files available.
 The "Seasons_Stats.csv" file will be used for this project.
-This projects analyzes the top NBA scores from 1950 - 2017 and creates visual scatter plot graphs displaying the top scores for all seasons combined 1950 - 2017 and the top 2 scores for each season 1950 - 2017.
+This projects analyzes the top NBA scores from 1950 - 2017 and creates 3 visual scatter plot graphs, that display: the top scores for all seasons combined 1950 - 2017, the top scorer for each season 1950 - 2017, and 2nd top scorer for each season 1950 - 2017.

 The first graph displays a scatter plot of the top scores for all players in seasons 1950 - 2017.
 The second graph displays a scatter plot of the top scores for each season 1950 - 2017.
 The third graph displays a scatter plot of the runner up (2nd) top scores for each season 1950 - 2017.

+*IMPORTANT: INFORMATION NEEDED TO RUN THIS PROGRAM*
-The project is organized in a Jupiter notebook using Python version 3.9.12.
-The Anaconda application should be installed to run this analysis so that the pandas, matplotlib, numpy, and seaborn libraries can be utilized.
+*****The project is organized in a Jupiter notebook using Python version 3.9.12.
+The Anaconda application should be installed to run this analysis so that the pandas, matplotlib, numpy, and seaborn libraries can be utilized.*****

 Project file name: TimothyWalkerNBA.ipynb